asetyaev/nsxv_plugin/doc/test/source/test_suite_system.rst

     3. Add two private networks (net01 and net02).
     4. Add one subnet (net01_subnet01: 192.168.101.0/24, net02_subnet01, 192.168.101.0/24) to each network.
        NOTE: We have a constraint about network interfaces.
 One of subnets should have gateway and another should not.
 So disable gateway on that subnet.
-    5. Launch instance VM_1 with image TestVM-VMDK and flavor m1.tiny in vcenter1 az.
+    5. Launch instance VM_1 with image TestVM-VMDK and flavor m1.tiny in vcenter az.
-    6. Launch instance VM_2 with image TestVM-VMDK and flavor m1.tiny in vcenter2 az.
+    6. Launch instance VM_2 with image TestVM and flavor m1.tiny in nova az.
     7. Check abilities to assign multiple vNIC net01 and net02 to VM_1.
     8. Check abilities to assign multiple vNIC net01 and net02 to VM_2.
     9. Send icmp ping from VM_1 to VM_2 and vice versa.